Okehampton railway station: Future

-Both Railfuture and Anthony Steen (who was MP for Totnes at the time) have proposed the reinstatement of the line between Okehampton and Bere Alston, thereby reconnecting the station with Plymouth.
+Both Railfuture and Anthony Steen (former MP for Totnes) have proposed the reinstatement of the line between Okehampton and Bere Alston, thereby reconnecting the station with Plymouth.
 The reopening of the link would restore the continuous circuit of railway linking the towns around Dartmoor.
 On 18 March 2008, Devon County Council backed a separate proposal by developers Kilbride Community Rail to construct 750 houses in Tavistock that included reopening part of this route from Bere Alston to a new railway station in Tavistock.

 The line's reopening would provide an alternative route to Plymouth and the Cornish Main Line in the event of engineering work or storms on the sea wall near Dawlish, although that would entail a reversal by GWR trains at Exeter St Davids and at Plymouth for all trains continuing to Cornwall.
 Reopening the line would also maintain rail links in the long-term should the line around Dawlish succumb to the sea, as it did on 5 February 2014.